Understand the Need for Solution Security

 It’s rewarding to spend time designing and developing great features.
 Your salespeople surely value that effort, because it makes your product easy to sell.
 And certainly your customers appreciate that effort, because they get to enjoy the results.

 But don’t let that stop you.
 We all know that anyone who thwarts attackers is a superhero.
 Your customers may never know how much work you put in.
-But they’ll thank you for your efforts by giving you their business—and recommending your app to others.
+But they’ll thank you for your efforts by giving you their business—and recommending your solution to others.
 And aren’t those the best compliments of all?